 University of Arizona Core and Shared Services

-Research, Discovery & Innovation oversees many shared research facilities.
+The Office for Research, Innovation and Impact oversees many shared research facilities.
 This extensive offering provides faculty, scientists and students with access to not only to the latest instrumentation, but also to experienced staff with expertise in designing and conducting experiments and analyzing data.
 In addition to high-quality scientific services, many of these facilities also offer training and education.

 Please contact the core director or manager or visit the facility's website to determine the availability and fee structure.
 Investigators outside of the University of Arizona are invited to inquire about the availability of instruments and services by contacting the appropriate core director or manager.